ricado-group/octopus-deploy-release-action/README.md

+# Deprecated

+With the Release of GitHub Actions from Octopus Deploy, you can now make use of the official action: https://github.com/OctopusDeploy/create-release-action

 # Octopus Deploy Release Action
 A Simple Action that uses the Octopus Deploy [`octo`](https://hub.docker.com/r/octopusdeploy/octo) Docker Image to Create a new Release for a given Project